etnt/qai/README.md

 # QAI - Questions and Answers using AI
-> Run ollama locally and upload your docs; ask questions
+> Run ollama locally and implement some example AI applications

 ## Table of Contents
 1. [Ollama](#ollama)